All Episodes

-So I'm sitting here, I'm at the computer here, and I'm continually doing show prep with my back to the TV monitors, of course, the way the rooms laid out here.
+So I'm sitting here, I'm at the computer here, and I'm continually doing show prep with my back to the TV monitors, of course, the way the room's laid out here.

-The Eagles are benching, or the Redskins are benching McNabb.
+No, no, no, what about the Eagles are benching or the Redskins are benching McNab.

-The uh Redskins are benching Donovan McNabb.
+The Redskins are benching Donovan McNab.

 I don't know, man.